i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/querying-design.md

                 ).AsMany().AsContainment()));
 ```

 Next, we need to describe it's structure in data storage.
-The current version of **NuClear River** works with relational DBs only.
-But other storage types can be also supported in the future.
+The current version of **NuClear River** works with relational DBs only, but other storage types can be also supported in the future.
 Community contributions are welcomed on this point as well.

 So, data model (store model) for relational DB for that bounded context can be described by the following: